Melvin Dummar: Text of the "Mormon Will"

-1978 Probate trial of the "Mormon Will"
+1978 probate trial of the "Mormon Will"

-Dummar (whose inheritance would have been $156 million) originally claimed that he knew nothing about the will and told his story of picking up Hughes by the side of the road.
+Dummar (whose inheritance would have been $156 million) originally claimed that he knew nothing about the will and told a story about meeting Hughes: while working at a service station in Willard, Utah, he discovered a disheveled and lost man lying on the side of a stretch of U.S. Route 95 about 150 mi north of Las Vegas, Nevada, near Lida Junction.
+The man asked Dummar to take him to the Sands Hotel in Las Vegas.
+Dummar claimed that only in the final minutes of their encounter did the man reveal his identity as Hughes.

 Afterward, when authorities discovered Dummar's fingerprint on the envelope, he said that a well-dressed man had left the will in a sealed envelope at Dummar's service station.
 An enclosed note, Dummar claimed, instructed him to deliver the will to the headquarters of The Church of Jesus Christ of Latter-day Saints, which had also been left 1/16 of the estate.

 An investigation revealed that Dummar's wife Bonnie Dummar had worked for a magazine called Millionaire that was distributed to wealthy Americans, and that her job had allowed her access to Hughes' memos and Hughes' signature.
 However, Bonnie denied forging the will.

 The document, which became known as the "Mormon Will", was ruled a forgery by a Nevada jury in June 1978.
 Dummar received no portion of Hughes' estate, but no criminal charges were filed against him or his wife.